-Certain carnivorous reef fish, including barracuda, grouper, amberjack, king mackarel, hogfish, even parrot fish and red snapper, can be a risk for ciguatera fish poisoning.
+Certain carnivorous reef fish, including barracuda, grouper, amberjack, king mackerel, hogfish, even parrot fish, and red snapper, can be a risk for ciguatera fish poisoning.

 So if diners have nausea, vomiting, diarrhea, or tingling, they may have this type of food poisoning.
 Ciguatera symptoms usually develop within 3-6 hours, but can start 30 hours later.
 Other symptoms can include itching, metallic taste in the mouth, blurred vision, and increased sensitivity to hot and cold.

 Symptoms usually go away in a few days or weeks, but can last for years.
 And although they can can be treated, there is no cure.